KondiU/Miscellanaria/README.md

 ## Color Only Dye
 **Color Only Dye** is an originally unimplemented dye that makes the player and the items it is applied on completely white.
 It can be bought from Dye Trader after defeating the Martian Madness event.

+## Baby Zombie
+**Baby Zombie** is a new pet that was originally teased by Leinfors on Official Terraria Discord.
+It can be summoned using Brain Candy, which has a 1/15 chance of dropping from Maggot Zombie.

 ▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁

 Credits: